Election 2018: Here’s a look at Tuesday’s results in Washington state

 - King County Prosecutor: King County Prosecutor Dan Satterberg won an easy re-election victory with about 72 percent of the vote.

-With several races undecided, check back for updates Seattletimes.com.
+With several races undecided, check back for updates at Seattletimes.com.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.